cptspacecadet/juicebox-meowsdao-rewards/README.md

 A collection of NFTs with various features that interface with Juicebox treasury contracts.

-### Token

-A "regular" NFT which allows minting of a limited set of NFTs with ipfs-bound assets and metadata.

 ### JBTierRewardToken

 A Juicebox contribution reward NFT modeled on the [JBX Contribution NFT Reward Mechanism](https://github.com/jbx-protocol/juice-nft-rewards).
+This contract allows for tiered minting of trait-based NFTs.

+### Token

+A "regular" ERC721 NFT which allows minting of a limited set of NFTs with ipfs-bound assets and metadata.
+This contract adds a mint period.

+### UnorderedToken

+An ERC721 NFT which allows minting of a limited set of NFTs with ipfs-bound assets and metadata.
+Proceeds from the initial sale got to a Juicebox project.
+This contract optionally supports payment in ERC20 tokens rather than Ether for which there is a Uniswap pool.
+Other features include Merkle-tree mints, mint period and non-sequential token ids.

 ## Commands